 - Existing litigation

 Note that not all of the examples above can be quantified with certainty.
-However, despite that fact, all items may have a material impact on the company’s financials.
+However, despite that fact, all items could have a material impact on the company’s financials and must be disclosed.

 In addition, a company’s management generally provides forward-looking statements anticipating the future direction of the company and events that can influence its financial performance.

 Where is the Information Disclosed?

 The information is disclosed in the regulatory filings (e.g., SEC filings) that a public company must submit.
-The most important filings include the company’s quarterly and annual reports, which contain audited financial statements, various footnotes and schedules to the statements, as well as descriptive guidance from the management.
+The most important filings include the company’s quarterly and annual reports, which contain audited financial statements, various notes and schedules to the statements, as well as descriptive guidance from the management.

 In the filings, management also discusses the risks associated with the company’s operations and provides forward-looking statements concerning future decisions and activities.

 Conference calls with the company’s management may be used to clarify the information provided in the reports.